We Asked Some Refugees for the Stories Behind Their Smartphone Backgrounds

 This opinion, objectively, is ludicrous.
 Firstly, you don’t need to be loaded to own a phone.
-Secondly, and most importantly, the reason the majority of refugees currently traipsing through Europe are doing so has nothing to do with money; it has to do with the fact their countries are ravaged by war and their homes have either been destroyed or are uninhabitable.
+Secondly, and most importantly, the reason the majority of refugees currently traipsing through Europe has nothing to do with money; it has to do with the fact that their countries are ravaged by war and their homes have either been destroyed or are uninhabitable.

 However, the phone thing is still managing to spread throughout social media in the form of ignorant status updates and hateful (and unfounded) memes.